Irish comedic legend Dermot Morgan remembered in his most iconic "Father Ted" role.

 Over twenty years ago, a British TV station Channel 4 introduced us to Father Ted Crilly, Father Dougal McGuire, Father Jack Hackett and Mrs. Doyle.
-Irish comedy was never the same again and, over two decades on, the show still remains relevant.
+Irish comedy was never the same again and two decades on, the show still remains relevant.
 It wasn’t all about the comedy, however, and there were a few valuable pearls of wisdom thrown in amidst the laughs.

 Today, given the day that's in it, IrishCentral takes a look at the best life-lessons we gained from our trips to Craggy Island.